 Each RTPO is comprised of a Policy Committee and a Technical Committee, though some RTPOs join these committees.
 RTPO Policy Committee members represent the governmental entities that comprise the RTPO and are authorized to make decisions on their behalf.
 Technical Committee members are professional staff who provide technical expertise to the transportation planning process.

-The purpose of Tribal Liaison at NMDOT is to maintain the Government to Government relationships outlined in the New Mexico State Tribal Relations Act and to assure compliance with the federal tribal coordination requirements.
-The NMDOT has increased its participation and partnership with tribal governments significantly since 2004 through completing Memoranda of Agreements (MOAs) and Joint Powers Agreements (JPAs) with all of the pueblos and tribal nations in the State.
-I 05B4 n addition, New Mexico is one of a small number of states that support and encourage tribal participation in the MPO and RTPO State transportation planning processes.
-The NMDOT Tribal Liaison has been proactive in conducting outreach, mediating misunderstandings between tribal entities and the NMDOT and building close relationships based on experience and accountability.
+The purpose of Tribal Liaison at NMDOT is to maintain the government-to-government relationships outlined in New Mexico's State-Tribal Collaboration Act and to assure compliance with the federal tribal coordination requirements.
+The NMDOT increased its participation and partnership with tribal governments significantly since 2004 through completing Memoranda of Agreements (MOAs) and Joint Powers Agreements (JPAs) with all of the pueblos and tribal nations in the State.
+In addition, New Mexico is one of a small number of states that support and encourage tribal participation in the MPO and RTPO State transportation planning processes.
+The NMDOT Tribal Liaison is proactive in conducting outreach, mediating misunderstandings between tribal entities and the NMDOT and building close relationships based on experience and accountability.

 The Bicycle, Pedestrian and Equestrian (BPE) Coordinator serves as a resource for NMDOT staff on BPE-related issues.
 The Coordinator also provides residents and visitors with information on cycling through New Mexico.

-The New Mexico Transportation Alternatives Program (TAP) is a Federal‐Aid funding program authorized through the FAST Act as part of the new Surface Transportation Block Grant (STBG) Program.
+The New Mexico Transportation Alternatives Program (TAP) is a Federal reimbursement program authorized through the FAST Act as part of the new Surface Transportation Block Grant (STBG) Program.
 TAP funds can generally be used for bicycle and pedestrian infrastructure and activities, in addition to other projects, as outlined in the NM Active Transportation and Recreational Programs Guide.
 Each state’s department of transportation administers the program using its own competitive process, in accordance with the law.
 Approximately every two years, NMDOT coordinates with the state’s seven RTPOs and five MPOs on soliciting TAP applications.
-The most recent NM Active Transportation and Recreational Programs Guide can be downloaded to the 05B4 right.
+The most current NM Active Transportation and Recreational Programs Guide can be downloaded to the right.

 TAP Annual Reports